 - 7.14.1.
 The MCO must have a written credentialing and re-credentialing process that complies with 42 CFR §438.12, §438.206, §438.214, §438.224, §438.230, and NCQA health plan Accreditation Standards for the review, credentialing and re-credentialing of licensed, independent providers and provider groups with whom it contracts or employs and with whom it does not contract but with whom it has an independent relationship.
 An independent relationship exists when the MCO selects and directs its members to see a specific provider or group of providers.
-These procedures shall be submitted to LDH within sixty (60) calendar days after contract amendment, when a change is made, and annually thereafter by contract year. - 7.14.1.1.
-Prior to contracting, the MCO shall credential providers to ensure provider facilities, organizations, and staff meet all qualifications and requirements established by LDH policy including but not limited to the Medicaid Behavioral Health Provider Manual, state and federal laws, and rules and regulations for all specialized behavioral health providers.
+These procedures shall be submitted to LDH within sixty (60) calendar days after the Contract is signed and when a change is made. - 7.14.1.1.
+Prior to contracting, the MCO shall credential providers to ensure provider facilities, organizations, and staff meet all qualifications and requirements established by

+LDH policy including but not limited to the Medicaid Behavioral Health Provider Manual, state and federal laws, and rules and regulations for all specialized behavioral health providers.
 MCO credentialing files on providers shall include verification of meeting said requirements.
 This shall include that agencies offering mental health rehabilitation services (CPST, PSR and/or CI), Assertive Community Treatment (ACT), PRTFs, TGHs and SUD residential treatment facilities supply proof of accreditation by an LDH approved accrediting body, which shall be made part of the agency's credentialing file with the MCO.
 Agencies not accredited at the time of credentialing shall supply proof that the agency applied for accreditation and paid the initial application fee.
 Agencies must present proof of full accreditation within eighteen (18) months following the initial contracting date with the MCO.
 Specialized behavioral health provider types required to be accredited by rule, regulation, waiver or State Plan Amendment (SPA) prior to contracting or prior to receiving Medicaid reimbursement, shall have proof of accreditation on file with the MCO.
-LDH approved national accrediting bodies include: - The Council on Accreditation (COA); - The Commission on Accreditation of Rehabilitation Facilities (CARF); or - The Joint Commission (TJC). - 7.14.2.
-The MCO shall use the Louisiana Standardized Credentialing Application Form (Appendix F) or Council for Affordable Quality Healthcare (CAQH) standardized credentialing form.
-The MCO must allow providers to use CAQH if available for their provider type.
+LDH approved national accrediting bodies include: